heatherciallella/SWC_Workshop_RUC_Fall17/README.md

 ### `/Version control with Git`

-Just the slides from my lesson.
+Just the slides from the lesson.
 The full lesson can be found at [the Software Carpentry website](http://swcarpentry.github.io/git-novice/).

-### Videos

-I will post a link to the workshop video when they become available.

-### Contributing

-If you find any spelling errors or things that need clarification, please create an issue using the issue tracker on the GitHub page.

 These lessons are derived [Software Carpentry](http://software-carpentry.org).
 The license is [here](http://software-carpentry.org/license/).